US CYBER GAMES®

 INVITATIONS to the Combine will be sent via email a few weeks after the US Cyber Open concludes.

-Both the information supplied on the application for the US Cyber Open and the performance results in the US Cyber Open will be used to select those athletes who will receive an invitation to the US Cyber Combine Invitational.
 Successful applicants will receive an email from the Program Coordinator with their invitation to the US Cyber Combine a few weeks after the US Cyber Open concludes.

-US Cyber Team Draft | October 17, 2022
+Season III, US Cyber Team Draft

 What training do athletes receive?